zoltanszalontay/df-wrangler/README.md

 #### Uploading CSV files

 1.  `Upload the file located at /path/to/your/dashboard_pr.csv`
-    *   *Result: The server will instruct the client to upload the file, and a dataframe named `df_dashboard_pr` will be created.*
+    *   *Result: The server will instruct the client to upload the file, and a dataframe named `df_dashboard_pr` will be created.
+The path should start from the project root.*

 2.  `Can you load the data from ./data/dashboard_te.csv?`
     *   *Result: The server will instruct the client to upload the file, and a dataframe named `df_dashboard_te` will be created.*